 If necessary, reduce the sample volume after each discrete sample by dislodging organisms from larger debris (but retaining invertebrates in the net) and discarding the debris.
 Save the finer debris plus organism mixture in large, wide-mouth jugs.
 Make every effort to reduce the sample volume in the field so that no more than four liters of material are collected.
 If this is impossible, put the material into additional jugs.
 Additional sample reduction will occur in the laboratory.
 The relative proportions of the organisms collected must be maintained intact to calculate community metrics.
 Indicate on the label in how many jugs the entire sample is contained, e.g. “1 of 2, “2 of 2.”

 Preserve the sample jugs with 10% buffered formalin.
-Do this by adding one part of 100% buffered formalin to each jug with nine parts ambient water or filling each jug with 10% buffered formalin.
+Do this by adding one part of 100% buffered formalin to each jug with nine parts ambient water or filling each jug with a 10% buffered formalin.
 Or use non-formalin based fixative that penetrates and stabilizes tissue without compromising analytical capability (e.g. NOTOXhisto®).

 If samples are immediately iced and can be sorted within 24 hours, the use of fixative is optional.
 Preserve iced samples that will not be sorted within 24 hours per section 4.2 above.